FactomWyomingEntity/prosper-pool/README.md

 The pegnet reference miner requires a node that syncs with minutes.
 If the minute syncing is lost, the miner is dead in the water.
 Prosper pool does not require syncing by minutes, and uses a rolling submission strategy.
 If your hashpower begins to dominate the network, tweaking might be necessary.
 A 36 block (6 hr) exponential moving average is kept of the network difficulty to determine whether or not to submit a share.

+#### SoftMaxLimit

+The issue with rolling submissions, is that is possible to submit over 50 records, which is a complete waste of ECs.
+If you dominate the network hashpower, or following a hashrate decrease (like a network pause), this is problematic.
+The pool implements what we are calling a "SoftMaxLimit".
+Instead of saying the pool can **only** submit 50 records, the pool says it has a soft limt of 25.

+How it works is the pool saves the best 25 shares for any given job.
+If a new share is under the 25th share, it blocks it from being submitted.
+If it is above the 25th, it submits is and resorts the list.
+This helps when you start submitting over 200+ records.
+In a brief simulation, if you would submit 139 entries, this feature still lets through 105.
+If you submit 450, it let through 160.
+And at 1941, it let through 247.
+This feature helps fight any exponential hashpower difference.
+A tighter method is much more complicated to implement, so this should be superseded or supplemented by something else in the future.

 ### Payouts

 What we owe miners is recorded, but no payouts actually occur.
 This is to be implemented at a future date.